-Thanks to a grant from the Heritage Lottery Fund we have an exciting new project where local people will be invited to talk about their memories of the farmhouse when it was a working farm while learning and creative activity projects based on their stories will link past and present.
+Thanks to a grant from the Heritage Lottery Fund we have an exciting Community Oral History Project project where local people are invited to talk about their memories of the farmhouse when it was a working farm, while learning and creative activity projects based on their stories will link past and present.

 This eighteen-month project started in August 2017 when we employed our Project Officer, Carol Stobie.

-Find out more about Carol and her plans for this project and recent updates.
+Find out more about Carol and read her updates and plans for the project here.